EU offers measured reaction to Turkey's offensive in Syria | DW | 14.10.2019

 He also warned that the move created "unbearable humanitarian situations" that raised the likelihood of the reemergence of IS.
 The Kurds were instrumental in shaking the extremist group's hold on the region.

 Merkel agreed, saying the offensive "should be stopped."
-Earlier on Sunday, she called for "immediate termination" of the military action in a phone call with Turkish President Recep Tayyip Erdogan.
+Earlier on Sunday, in a phone call with Turkish President Recep Tayyip Erdogan, she called for "immediate termination" of the military action.

 mkg, kp/msh (AFP, dpa, Reuters)